willfong/shortcut.codes/README.md

 This is a simple service that makes it easy to download and run commands.
 Create a repository called `shortcut.codes` and check in your scripts.
 Use this to run simple tasks without needing a full automation solution.
 Use it to set up a new Windows workstation: `curl https://shortcut.codes/willfong/windows | cmd`

+For Windows, you probably will want to run as Administrator.

 ### How it works